kakkapriyesh/CUDA-Implementation-of-PIC-Algorithm/README.md

 ./a.out
 ```

-c) Plots the data from the text file of outputs (PICresult.txt) using python code in (plot.py)
+c) Plots the data from the text file of outputs (PICresult.txt) using a python code in (plot.py)

 ```
 python plot.py